hopetambala/SI664-docs/exercises/final_project.md

 ## <a name="github_repo"></a>2.0 Logical data model
 Create a logical data model that defines the entities, their attributes, and the relationships between entities that describe your problem domain.
-The following requirements also apply:
+The following requirements apply:

 ### 2.1 Naming conventions
 Table and property names *must* follow the naming conventions established in Simon Holywell's